What Business Licenses & Permits are Needed in Mississippi?

-- Health Facilities Licensure and Certification Mississippi State Department of Health (includes child care and nursing homes plus others)
+- Health Facilities Licensure and Certification Department of Health (includes child care and nursing homes plus others)

-- Restaurants/Catering Mississippi State Department of Health (any business that has a food service permit must also have the ServSafe Food Sanitation Certification)
+- Restaurants/Catering Department of Health (any that has a food service must also have the ServSafe Food Sanitation Certification)

-Assumed Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing Business As or DBA) with the County Clerk’s Office in the county where the business is located.
+While not a , it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing As, DBA), or Trade Name) with the County Clerk’s Office in the county where the is located.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Mississippi for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are some of the most common licenses, but there are far too many licenses and permits for us to keep track of.
+Before starting your , be sure to check with the City Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding .

 As a construction contractor in Mississippi.
 Do you need to obtain a business license in each county you work in?

 For starters, a Contractor’s License is required by the Mississippi State Board of Contractors for contractors and subcontractors performing work on commercial jobs over $50,000 or any contract involving the construction, reconstruction, repair, or maintenance of fire sprinkler systems on public projects over $5,000 and private projects over $10,000.